SilvaAriel/SilvaAriel.github.io/_posts/2020-10-02-garbage-collector.markdown

 ### Eden Space

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;Newly created objects are added to the Eden Space, that’s why the Mark-and-sweep Algorithm is used in this scenario.
+Newly created objects are added to the Eden Space, that’s why the Mark-and-sweep Algorithm is used in this scenario.

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;Copying Algorithm wouldn’t be the best fit there because it divides the memory in two and the minor Garbage Collection Cycle would run often.
+Copying Algorithm wouldn’t be the best fit there because it divides the memory in two and the minor Garbage Collection Cycle would run often.
 Minor CG are quicker than major GC cycles and run in Young Generations.
 Mark-and-compact wouldn’t be the best fit here either, because most objects are short-lived.
 The large number of dead objects would force the GC to change the reference of the memory’s addresses constantly.

 ### Survivor Space

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;After a minor GC cycle, all living objects in Eden Space will be moved to  Survivor Space.
+After a minor GC cycle, all living objects in Eden Space will be moved to  Survivor Space.
 It stores objects that have lived for a while, so it doesn’t require as much space as Eden Space does, that’s why the Copying Algorithm suits here.

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;Objects coming from Eden Space are stored in Survivor’s From space.
+Objects coming from Eden Space are stored in Survivor’s From space.
 If From is full, the objects will go directly to Tenured Space.

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;After another minor GC the living objects from Eden Space and From space (Survivor Space) are moved to the To space.
+After another minor GC the living objects from Eden Space and From space (Survivor Space) are moved to the To space.

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;This last part deserves attention.
+This last part deserves attention.
 The living objects from Eden will be moved to the To Space, not the From Space.
 This happens because the minor GC will also reclaim dead objects from the From Space, leaving it fragmented.
 So it might not have enough space for the objects coming from Eden.
 In the next cycle the objects will be moved to the From Space, including the living objects from To Space until they reach a certain threshold (15 by default) and are moved to the Old Generation.

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;It’s worth saying that every Garbage Collection is a “Stop-the-World” event.
+It’s worth saying that every Garbage Collection is a “Stop-the-World” event.
 This means all threads are stopped until the Garbage Collection completes.

 ### Tenured Space
-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;After multiple Minor Garbage Collection Cycles, the objects from Young Generation will be moved to Tenured Space (Old Generation).
+After multiple Minor Garbage Collection Cycles, the objects from Young Generation will be moved to Tenured Space (Old Generation).

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;Since those objects are long-lived and their spaces will hardly be reclaimed, the Mark-and-Compact algorithm will be applied here.
+Since those objects are long-lived and their spaces will hardly be reclaimed, the Mark-and-Compact algorithm will be applied here.

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;When the Tenured Space is filled up a Major GC will be triggered.
+When the Tenured Space is filled up a Major GC will be triggered.

 # Conclusion
-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;Memory management is tough (ask the C++ people), but we forget about that because the work is done for us automatically.
+Memory management is tough (ask the C++ people), but we forget about that because the work is done for us automatically.
 However, every automation comes with a price.

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;Depending on the application’s size the GC might have a major impact on its performance, due to the Stop-the-World event.
+Depending on the application’s size the GC might have a major impact on its performance, due to the Stop-the-World event.
 It’s up to your team to tweak the GC to fit your needs and achieve the performance expected.

 # Where can you go from here?
 Here are some good articles to learn more about Garbage Collection: